EddieRydell/word_hunt_solver/README.md

 ## Usage

 To use the program, download the repo and build it using CMake.
-It's set up in a way where it should work out of the box on the command line with ./WordHuntSolver.
+It's set up in a way where it should work out of the box on the command line.
 When running, it will prompt you to enter the grid.
 A grid with this configuration:

 ```
 A B C D